mcmoodoo/mcmoodoo-blog/content/what-is-threat-intelligence.md

     What can we do about it?
 ```

-Think of it like weather forecasting—but for cyberattacks.
-You don’t just want to know it *might* rain; you want to know when, where, and how heavy the storm will be so you can prepare accordingly.

-Importantly, threat intelligence is not just raw data like a list of suspicious IPs.
-It’s the **narrative and insight** that connects those dots into **actionable knowledge**.
+It’s like battlefield weather intel—but for cyber security.
+You don’t just want a storm warning; you need grid coordinates, timing, and intensity to deploy the right defenses, fast.
+Threat intelligence isn't just raw data like a list of hostile IPs.
+It’s the **narrative and insight** that connects the dots into **actionable knowledge**.

 ---

 ## 🧩 Types of Threat Intelligence

 Threat intel isn’t one-size-fits-all.
-It comes in **four main categories**, each designed for a different audience and purpose.
+It comes in four main categories: **Strategic, Tactical, Operational, and Technical**.

 ```mermaid
 mindmap